-Figure 11: Citing behaviour of DEAL researchers, 2012-2020, dependent on collaboration status.
-"Single author" refers to articles that are authored by a single researcher, "DEAL" collaboration' refers to articles with multiple authors, where all authors are based exclusively at DEAL institutions, "National collaboration" refers to articles where some authors are based at DEAL institutions and others at non-DEAL institutions within Germany, and "International collaboration" refers to articles where some authors are based at DEAL institutions and others at institutions outside of Germany.
-All data is based on citations from articles published by DEAL researchers to articles with a citation age of 2 years or less.
+Figure 10.
+Citing behavior of DEAL researchers, 2012-2020, dependent on OA status of the cited article.
+All data is based on citations from articles published by DEAL researchers to articles with a citation age of two years or less.
 (A) Proportion of articles published by DEAL researchers that cite at least one single Elsevier article.
-(B) Total number of references in articles published DEAL researchers to articles published in Elsevier versus non-Elsevier journals.
-(C) Year-on-year (YOY) change in Elsevier's market share of references in articles published by DEAL researchers.
+(B) Total number of citations from articles published DEAL researchers to articles published in Elsevier versus non-Elsevier journals.
+(C) Year-on-year (YOY) change in Elsevier's market share of citations from articles published by DEAL researchers.